Bedroom wall lighting ideas – illuminate your space with well-positioned task lighting

 Metallic finishes are as popular as ever, especially brass, the metal of the moment.
 Everything from bedroom ceiling lighting to wall lights, to table lamps – even light switches and dimmers with brass finishes – get full marks in the style stakes.
 With lighting designs being pared back to original shapes, single shade pendants are ideal for monochromatic and neutral bedroom schemes as they stand out.

-‘Few things are more irritating than not having good-quality light to read by and sometimes a bedside wall light will do the job,’ says Sally Storey.
+‘Few things are more irritating than not having good-quality light to read by and sometimes a bedside wall light will do the job,’ says lighting designer Sally Storey of John Cullen Lighting.

 Good lighting can make a small bedroom feel bigger or add intimacy to a larger room.
 Bedside lighting is a great idea for beds that you want to make a statement of, but ambient lighting isn’t always enough, so incorporate subtle additions with downlights or uplights.